IRTakan/CryptoClustering/README.md

 - Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.
 Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-- The first five rows of the scaled DataFrame should appear as follows:
+- The first five rows of the scaled DataFrame appeared as follows:

 <img src= "https://github.com/IRTakan/CryptoClustering/blob/main/images/scaled_DataFrame.png" >